Darwin Quintero: 2014–15 season

 On 17 August Quintero scored his first goal of the 2014 Apertura, finding the back of the net in the 88th minute to give Santos a 1–0 away win against Guadalajara.
 He scored again in their next league match, a 3–0 win over Toluca.
 Quintero ended the Apertura with 2 goals and 9 assists in 17 appearances.
 However that wasn't enough as Santos finished in 9th place, finishing one point behind Tigres in the last Liguilla spot.

 Quintero and Santos also competed in the Apertura 2014 Copa MX, with Quintero's first appearance coming on 30 July in a 3 1 defeat to Atlético San Luis in the first match of the group stage.
 On 23 September, Quintero got the game winning assist, setting up Djaniny in the 92nd minute to give Santos a 2–1 win over Monterrey in the final match of the group stage to guarantee a spot in the quarterfinals.
 Santos and Quintero defeated Guadalajara in the quarterfinals 5–0 and Tigres UANL 4–2 in the semifinals.
 During the final, Quintero assisted Néstor Calderón to put Santos up 2–1.
 Quintero was subbed off in the 87th minute, but soon after Puebla responded to level the score at two.
-Santos managed to preveal in penalties, winning their first Copa MX in club history.
+Santos managed to prevail in penalties, winning their first Copa MX in club history.

 On 26 November 2014, it was reported that Quintero had requested to leave Santos, citing the need for new challenges and experiences.
 On 28 November Santos Laguna vice-president Alberto Canedo Macouzet confirmed that Quintero had requested to leave.
 While they were hoping he would stay, they were also exploring possible destinations for a transfer.
 At the time of his transfer, Quintero's 277 appearances across all competitions for Santos was the seventh most all time, his 92 goals in all competitions were the fourth most in club history, his 21 goals scored in continental competitions were the most in club history, and his 82 assists in all competitions were the second most in club history.